bahamat/cf-primer/cf-primer.md

 Bundles are executed in the order they are listed in the `bundlesequence`, but `inputs` can be listed in any order.

+Remember to make your changes in `/var/cfengine/masterfiles` on the server -- if you make them in `/var/cfengine/inputs`, they will get overwritten.

 # Keep Track of Promises Repaired and Promises Not Repaired

 CFEngine logs to `/var/cfengine/promise_summary.log`.
 Here's an example log message: